premchander-revature/interviewquestions/Interview Ques/Hibernate.md

 ---

-10. What is the use of Hibernate Configuration File?
+10. What is the use of Hibernate Configuration File?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)